-- Jackets or blazers may be worn buttoned or unbuttoned. - Cardigans and sweater vests are not permitted to be worn over button vests. - Vests must always be buttoned. - Waist jackets cannot be worn by female employees wearing long-style vest. - Waist jackets for Onboard Service and Station employees cannot be worn by Conductors and Assistant Conductors.
+- Jackets or blazers may be worn buttoned or unbuttoned. - Cardigans and sweater vests are not permitted to be worn over button vests. - Vests must always be buttoned. - Waist jackets cannot be worn by employees wearing long-style vest. - Waist jackets for Onboard Service and Station employees cannot be worn by Conductors and Assistant Conductors.

-Unisex Zip-front Cardigan Sweater
+f) Zip-front Cardigan Sweater

-- Unisex zip-front cardigan sweater may be worn as an outer garment.
-(Cardigan can be worn in place of the Conductor jacket, the tropical blazer, short and long-style cloth and sweater vests.) - Cardigans can be worn zipped or unzipped. - Employees are allowed to place navy blue elbow patches on the sweater - Available to Onboard Service and Train Service employees.
+- Zip-front cardigan sweater may be worn as outerwear. - Cardigans can be worn zipped or unzipped. - Employees are allowed to place navy blue elbow patches on the sweater.